FormidableLabs/redux-little-router/README.md

 );
 ```

 Often, you'll want to update state or trigger side effects after loading the initial URL.
-To maintain compatibility with other store enhancers (particularly ones that handle side effects, like `redux-loop` or `redux-saga`), we require this optional initial dispatch to happen in userland code by doing the following:
+To maintain compatibility with other store enhancers (particularly ones that handle side effects, like `redux-loop` or `redux-saga`), we require this optional initial dispatch to happen in client code by doing the following:

 ```js
 import { initializeCurrentLocation } from 'redux-little-router';